 News & Events

-Four students who graduated from Albuquerque-area high schools in May received the Neil Isbin Scholarship, a $1,000 scholarship toward college tuition.
+At the Jewish community's June annual meeting, two students from Albuquerque area high schools received the Neil Isbin Scholarship, a $1,000 scholarship toward college tuition.